The hitchhiker's guide to LLVM debugging tools

 Conditional breakpoints

-Personally, I set up a keymap in my neovim so I don't have to type so much.
-Here's the lua code for the keymap
+In neovim, personally, I set up a keymap for this, so I don't have to type too much.
+Here's the lua code for the keymap if it peaks your interests.

 local yank_for_conditional_break = function ()